citp/privacy-policy-historical/f/fo/for/forzamotorsport.net.md

   * Your use of the products is subject to your organization’s policies, if any.
 You should consider both your organization’s policies and whether you are comfortable enabling your organization to access your data before you choose to use your work or school account to sign in to products you acquire for yourself.
   * If you lose access to your work or school account (if you change employers, for example), you may lose access to products, including content associated with those products, you acquired on your own behalf if you used your work or school account to sign in to such products.
   * Microsoft is not responsible for the privacy or security practices of your organization, which may differ from those of Microsoft.
   * If your organization is administering your use of Microsoft products, please direct your privacy inquiries, including any requests to exercise your data subject rights, to your administrator.
 See also the Notice to end users section of this privacy statement.
+  * If you are uncertain whether your account is a work or school account, please contact your organization.

  **Third-party accounts**.
 The data associated with a third-party Microsoft account, and how it will be used, is generally similar to the use and collection of data associated with a personal Microsoft account.
 Your service provider has control over your account, including the ability to access or delete your account. **You should carefully review the terms the third party provided you to understand what it can do with your account.**

 mainotherimportantprivacyinformationmodule